Certified MBSR Teacher (UCSD CFM)

 Director of Hospitality, MBSR Teacher

 Kalika has been a certified Hatha yoga instructor since 1985.She's been directing, designing and teaching yoga classes and workshops for the past 30 years in LA.
 SD.
 NY.
-Supporting, empowering and guiding students thru stress, good health (women's health) and everyday life.
-Kalika was Introduced to meditation, yoga and a Holistic/Integrative Healing lifestyle in her early years and continues living this way today.
-Her passion and life's work has been offering and supporting folks in attaining stress free optimum health and well being thru Yoga, meditation, healthful cooking-coaching and now MBSR.
+Supporting, empowering and guiding students from stress to good health (especially women's health) and everyday life.
+Kalika was introduced to meditation, yoga and Holistic and Integrative Healing in her early years and continues living this lifestyle today.
+Her passion and life's work has been offering and supporting folks in lowering stress and attaining optimum health and well-being through the practices of yoga, meditation, healthful cooking-coaching and now MBSR.
 Kalika is an MBSR teacher and has been working with the UCSD Center for Mindfulness assisting with and teaching since 2012.
 She has completed her MBSR foundational training under the direction of Steven D. Hickman Psy.D.